 Under the Microscope Speaker Series

-All students and faculty are welcome to attend the seminars and reception with light refreshments that follows.
+All students and faculty are welcome to attend the seminars and the receptions with light refreshments that follow.

 Some of our past speakers have included:

 I.H.
 Kempner Professor of Human Genetics

 “Genetic and epigenetic laboratory methods to study the epidemiology of autism”

 Megan Grove, M.S.

 Principal Laboratory Scientist

 School of Public Health, UT Health Science Center